Ilya-Grigoriev/dotfiles/README.md

 # Zsh configuration

 - To work well, you need to set `$ZDOTDIR` (from `/etc/zsh/zshenv/`) to `ZDOTDIR=$HOME/.config/zsh`.
+- To history saving work well, you also need to set `$HISTFILE`.
 - Just paste following code:

 ```
 export ZDOTDIR=$HOME/.config/zsh
+export HISTFILE=$ZDOTDIR/history
 ```

 - All `.zsh*` files need to be moved to `~/.config/zsh`.